A Machine Learning Theory Perspective on Strategic Litigation: Extension: Overturning Precedent

-\begin{theorem} In our $d$-dimensional linear separator setting, any linear classifier $g$ is achievable if it satisfies the conditions in Theorem~\ref{thm:acheivable}.
-Moreover, if $g$ is achievable, it is achievable by bringing at most $2d+1$ points. \end{theorem} \begin{proof} The proof idea is to bring a set $N$ of points satisfying that \begin{itemize} \item any linear classifier consistent with $N$ will label the existing points in the same way as $f^*$; \item and similar to Theorem~\ref{thm:acheivable}, $N$ contains two points to teach $g$. \end{itemize} Let $S_{dis}$ denote the set of existing points that disagree with $f^*$ and $g$.
+\begin{proof} The proof idea is to bring a set $N$ of points satisfying that \begin{itemize} \item any linear classifier consistent with $N$ will label the existing points in the same way as $f^*$; \item and similar to Theorem~\ref{thm:acheivable}, $N$ contains two points to teach $g$. \end{itemize} Let $S_{dis}$ denote the set of existing points that disagree with $f^*$ and $g$.
 For each linear classifier $w^\top x +b\geq 0$, we can represent it by $(w,b)$.
 Then we can denote the set of all linear separators by $\{(w,b)| \|w\|_2=1\}$ (here we restrict $\|w\|_2=1$ since the scaling doesn't matter).
 We first prove the statement for the first condition, where \textbf{the angle between $f^*$ and $g$ satisfies $0<\theta<90$}.

 \textbf{Proof for the case of $d=2$.} Let's start with $2$-dimensional case.
 We pick a coordinate system such that $f^*$ is represented as $e_1^\top x \geq 0$ and $g$ is represented as $w_g^\top x\geq 0$ with $w_{g,1} >0,w_{g,2}\geq 0$, where $e_1,e_2,\ldots$ denote the standard basis of this coordinate system.
 Let $w_g^\perp = \frac{e_1 - (e_1^\top w_g) w_g}{\|e_1 - (e_1^\top w_g) w_g\|_2}$ denote the normalized vector perpendicular to $w_g$.
 When there are no existing disagreeing points lie on the boundary of $f^*$, we bring $4$ points $N = \{(\epsilon w_g, +1), (-\epsilon w_g, -1), (\epsilon w_g+\alpha w_g^\perp, +1), (\alpha e_2, +1)\}$ for some large $\alpha$ and small $\epsilon$.
 For any negative disagreeing point $(x,-1)$ (satisfying $f^*(x)=g(x)=+1$ and not on the boundary of $g$), the feature $x$ can be decomposed as $x = \alpha_1 w_g^\perp +\alpha_2 e_2$ for some $\alpha_1, \alpha_2 > 0$ (since $e_1^\top x = \alpha_1 \frac{1 - (e_1^\top w_g) w_{g,1}}{\|e_1 - (e_1^\top w_g) w_g\|_2}>0$ and $w_g^\top x = \alpha_2 w_{g,2}$).
 Hence, when $\epsilon \rightarrow 0$ and $\alpha\rightarrow \infty$, $x$ must lie inside the convex hull of $\epsilon w_g, \epsilon w_g+\alpha w_g^\perp, \alpha e_2$ with some margin (i.e., $x$ is not on the boundary of this convex hull).
 Any linear separator consistent with $N$ will label this convex hull as positive and thus $x$ as positive by some positive margin (which depends on $x$ only) and thus $(x,-1)$ will be deleted.
 Similarly, for any positive disagreeing point $(x,+1)$ (satisfying $f^*(x) = g(x) = -1$), when $\epsilon \rightarrow 0$ and $\alpha\rightarrow \infty$, $-x$ must lie in the convex hull of $\epsilon w_g, \epsilon w_g+\alpha w_g^\perp, \alpha e_2$.
 Hence any consistent linear separator will label $-x$ as positive by some positive margin.
 Thus $2\epsilon w_g -x$ will also be labeled as positive when $\epsilon$ is small enough.